KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 ## Introduction

 Below is a short and informal methodology on how to use [GitHub](https://github.com) as a project workflow, heavily relying on [pull-requests](https://help.github.com/articles/using-pull-requests/).
-While it might sound scary as first, this approach actually has a lot of benefits that we'll investigate further in the next section.
+While it might sound scary as first, this approach actually has a lot of benefits that we’ll investigate further in the next section.

 The rough idea is that at the beginning of a [sprint](http://scrummethodology.com/scrum-sprint/), we create a(n empty) pull-request for all [user stories](http://scrummethodology.com/scrum-user-stories/).
 In the description of the pull-request, we write tasks in (GitHub Flavoured) Markdown using [GitHub support for checkboxes](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments).
 Then, affected developers commit their work to this branch, progressively checking out the tasks.
 Once all tasks from a pull-request have been treated, this one can be reviewed then merged.